clementasir/terraform-transit-gateway/README.md

 AWS Transit Gateway scenario with Terraform
 ===========================================

-This project gives an example of the usage of the recently (november 2018) announced [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/) product.
+This project gives an example of the usage of the recently  [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/) product.
 That component provides a way to interconnect multiple VPCs in a hub-spoke topology.

 The Transit Gateway is meant to superseed the more complex and expensive Transit VPC technology.
 This is a didactic example to showcase how a Transit VPC should be configured to achieve a non-trivial (full mesh) scenario.
 I hope it can be helpful.